Executive Order 54 (EO 54)

 A page within Title IX

-The University of Wisconsin System Administration and the University of Wisconsin La Crosse prioritize safety and strive to provide a safe learning environment for everyone.
+The Universities of Wisconsin Administration and the University of Wisconsin-La Crosse prioritize safety and strive to provide a safe learning environment for everyone.
 Children come into contact with UW System Administration through various programs and events.
-Executive Order #54, signed by the Governor on December 19, 2011, requires that all University of Wisconsin System employees report incidents of child abuse and neglect.
+Executive Order #54, signed by the Governor on December 19, 2011, requires that all Universities of Wisconsin employees report incidents of child abuse and neglect.

 EO 54 Information